-A bachelor’s degree is required for ALL master’s, C.A.S. and doctoral programs.
-Departmental requirements for degree seeking students may be found in the program descriptions in the online graduate catalog.
+A bachelor’s degree is required for ALL master’s, C.A.S., Ed.S., and doctoral programs.
+Departmental requirements for degree-seeking students may be found on department websites or by contacting the graduate coordinator.

-- Current and former US Armed Forces members will be granted an application fee waiver.
+- Current and former US Armed Forces members/dependents will receive an application fee waiver.

 Letters of Recommendation*